lcrownover/prometheus-slurm-exporter/DEVELOPMENT.md

 _Alternatively install Go using the packaging system of your Linux distribution._

+## Adding Support for New Openapi Versions

-## Install openapi-generator-cli and openjdk
+### Install openapi-generator-cli and openjdk

 Install `openapi-generator-cli` globally with NPM: